LiyrAstroph/PyCALI/docs/getting_started.rst

 Requirements
 ============
 PyCALI requires the following third-party packages.
-Note that if one only wants to use C/C++ version (cali), no need to install the two packages Pybind11 and cmaketools.
 (Thanks to Yong-Jie Chen and Yu-Yang Songsheng for help)

 * **CMake**: https://cmake.org/